zenxha/sushi/README.md

  ## Current Assignments
  - Allen Xu: Work on website navbar, edit and upload code video
  - Chris Rubin: Help set up navbar and assist Devam in backend
- - Devam Shrivastava: Work on backend code
+ - Devam Shrivastava: Work on backend code which consits of the database
  - Komay Sugiyama: Help with website blueprint, brainstorm backend